KSTU: KSTU moves to channel 13; sale to Fox

 The sale's outcome led to long-running litigation.
-Mountain West's partners claimed that Northstar capitalized on their weakened position to squeeze them out of profits on the sale to Fox.
+Mountain West's partners said that Northstar capitalized on their weakened position to squeeze them out of profits on the sale to Fox.
 In 1990, they sued Wiley Rein for $20 million, which they calculated as the financial value if Northstar had financed their venture as a competing independent station.
 The case became one of the longest civil trials in Utah history; while a trial court initially dismissed the case, the Utah Court of Appeals ordered a trial be held in 1996.
 After a three-month trial in which 1,000 exhibits were presented and the case record filled 31 volumes, a jury awarded the partners a net total of $18 million in December 1998, but the Utah Supreme Court discarded the monetary award in 2001 and ordered another trial be held, finding that the trial judge had improperly instructed jurors.

-Under MWT, KSTU replaced KSL-TV as the exclusive broadcast television home of Utah Jazz basketball in 1988, having been carrying some Jazz games over the preceding four seasons.
+Under MWT, KSTU replaced KSL-TV as the exclusive broadcast television home of Utah Jazz basketball in 1988, having carried some Jazz games over the preceding four seasons.
 However, KSTU indicated that it would not renew the deal after 1993, due to Fox initiating programming seven nights a week.
 This resulted in KXIV being purchased by Jazz owner Larry H. Miller and becoming KJZZ-TV.

 Under Fox, KSTU began airing local news programming in December 1991, progressively expanding its offerings through the next 15 years.
 At one time in the early 1990s, Elisabeth Murdoch, Rupert Murdoch's daughter, served as programming manager.
 In 2000, when Fox Television Stations acquired the Chris-Craft Industries station group, it traded away ABC affiliate KTVX to keep KSTU.